-I'm a freelance, self-taught varied artist from Salt Lake City, Utah.
-I'm a mother of two girls, wife of 10 years to an amazing man, and a husky owner.
+I'm a freelance, self-taught stay at home mother and artist from Salt Lake City, Utah.
 I'm a lover of all things geek and pop-culture.
-I'm very into fantasy creatures and mythical worlds.
-I'm kind of a 'jack of all trades' type artist.
+I'm also very passionate about fantasy creatures and mythical worlds.
+I consider myself a 'jack of all trades' artist.
 My most skilled medium is digital art.
-I also enjoy other hobbies such as sidewalk chalk art, cosplay/costuming, and occasionally do a bit of home decor and crafting.
+I also enjoy other hobbies such as sidewalk chalk art and the occasional cosplay/costuming.

-I graduated with my Bachelors degree in Music and Music Education from Brigham Young University-Idaho in 2010, studying flute and set to be a band director.
+I graduated with a Bachelors degree in Music and Music Education from Brigham Young University-Idaho in 2010, studying flute and set to be a band director.
 I realized too late that despite music being a serious passion of mine, that it wasn't what I wanted to do with my life.
 I wish to this day that I had chosen to pursue a career in art instead.
 Since graduating, my main focus has shifted to becoming a professional artist, though I still am very much actively playing in musical ensembles where I can.
 Who knows, one day I may go back to teaching.

 My love for art started at a very young age.
 I was always drawing in my free time.
 My mom started me in local child art classes, but while everyone would be drawing faces and figures and I'd be off on my own drawing dragons and dinosaurs.
-Today I'm no different.
-I think drawing everyday stuff is boring, and creating an alternate reality through art is one of the reasons I love it so much.
-Normal just isn't fun enough. ;)
+Today, I'm no different.
+I think drawing everyday stuff can be quite boring, and creating an alternate reality through art is one of the reasons I love it so much.
+To step outside of ‘normal’ and into something amazing.

 My art career didn't take off until years later after I married at the end of 2006.
-After a long art hiatus, I decided to give my art another try.
+After a long hiatus, I decided to give art another try.
 Art became my escape from school and every day life.
 I received my first digital drawing tablet for my 20th birthday in 2007 and began working hard to perfect my craft!
 Pretty soon I realized I could make a decent amount of money selling my art, so I made the decision to go full time freelance after graduation in 2010… and the rest is history!

 Skills & Tools Used

-Traditional - Copic markers, micron pens, pencils, chalk pastels
+Traditional - Copic markers, watercolor, gouache, ink pens, colored pencils, acrylic

 Awards & Recognitions

-Viewers Choice Award - The pop-culture giant Dorkly.com's fan favorite artist.
-Art showcased at C2E2 (Chicago Comic & Entertainment Expo) in 2014.
+Viewers Choice Award - The pop-culture giant Dorkly.com's fan favorite artist of 2014.
+Art piece showcased at C2E2 (Chicago Comic & Entertainment Expo).